 In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the proposed project.
 The growth of agricultural products at the farm would not increase.
 The project would allow more efficient processing of the agricultural products.
-Water use would increase to a minor degree in the new greenhouse but would only impact the existing site water supply.
-There are no other wells nearby to be affected.
+Water use would increase to a minor degree but would reduce the demand on the local utility.